glocalcoop/anp-network-main-ifnotnow/readme.txt

 Activist Network If Not Now Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 1.0.2 May 17 2016 =
+* Changed to fixed header for larger screen sizes
+* Changed accent color to #F79520

 = 1.0.1 May 16 2016 =
 * Modified content-page.php to display featured image as background image behind entry-header